Carbonfreezer/InteractionTest/README.md

 You need to have Blender installed to get the project loaded.

+You will need to replace the scene with the sample scene in assets.

+When opening the oculus project answer the question for the input system with no.

 The software contains source code of the Oculus SDK Copyright © Meta Platform Technologies, LLC and its affiliates.
 All rights reserved